Australia Cup: Media coverage

+In 2026 Edition, Football Australia broadcast production responsibilities with Network 10 from the Round of 32 through to the Round of 16, Paramount+ Australia taking over production for the Quarter Finals, Semi Finals and the Final with jointly broadcast production with Network 10.

+Viewers outside Australia also able to stream the tournament for free via Football Australia Youtube channel.

 Women's Australia Cup

 In March 2023, Football Australia announced that it would launch a Women's Australia Cup in 2024, with the competition to run in parallel with the men's Australia Cup, acting as a qualification pathway for the AFC Women's Champions League.
 The competition did not eventuate.